-APPROVAL OF PROPOSAL TO APPROVE INCREASES IN NUMBER OF SHARES OF COMMON STOCK ISSUABLE UPON CONVERSION OF OUR 3.75% SERIES B CUMULATIVE PERPETUAL CONVERTIBLE PREFERRED STOCK
+APPROVAL OF PROPOSAL TO APPROVE INCREASES IN NUMBER OF SHARES OF COMMON STOCK ISSUABLE UPON CONVERSION OF OUR 2.5% SERIES C CUMULATIVE PERPETUAL CONVERTIBLE PREFERRED STOCK

-We are asking our shareholders to consider and vote upon a proposal to approve increases in the number of shares of our common stock issuable upon conversion of our 3.75% Series B Cumulative Perpetual Convertible Preferred Stock that would result from the occurrence of certain events, such as "fundamental changes" and certain recapitalizations, reclassifications or other changes in our common stock, including cash dividend payments.
+We are asking our shareholders to consider and vote upon a proposal to approve increases in the number of shares of our common stock issuable upon conversion of our 2.5% Series C Cumulative Perpetual Convertible Preferred Stock that would result from the occurrence of certain events, such as "fundamental changes" and certain recapitalizations, reclassifications or other changes in our common stock, including cash dividend payments.
 Rules of the New York Stock Exchange, or NYSE, upon which our common stock trades, limit the number of shares of our common stock that we may issue without shareholder approval upon conversion of our convertible preferred stock.
 Approval of the proposal would allow us to issue shares of our common stock upon conversion of the convertible preferred stock in excess of the limits currently in effect or applicable to the convertible preferred stock.
 While we currently do not know whether we will ever undergo a fundamental change under circumstances that would result in a conversion rate in excess of the limits currently in effect or whether we will ever effect any of the transactions that would increase the conversion rate above current limits, if the proposal is approved we would be able to avoid the additional demands on our cash flows and liquidity associated with the increased dividend rate we would otherwise be obligated to pay.
 Additionally, our board of directors and management will have greater flexibility if they determine that a fundamental change, dividend, recapitalization or other transaction described in the proposal would be in the best interests of us and our shareholders, even if the conversion rate as adjusted for those transactions would otherwise result in the issuance of shares in excess of the NYSE rule limits.
+A similar proposal was considered at our 2014 Annual Meeting with respect to our 3.75% Series B Cumulative Perpetual Convertible Preferred Stock and the matter was approved by approximately 89% of the votes cast.